brickgriff/brick/README.md

-# brick
+# brick and flower
-the simple game engine
+the simple game html canvas engine

 ---